|

 National Weather Service Tucson AZ

-near to slightly above normal temperatures next week.
+to near to slightly above normal levels this weekend.

 &&